Shelter Stats

 TMTRD Clinic

 It is more important for the animals in our community to be spayed, neutered, vaccinated, and healthy than it is to turn a profit.
-That’s why the TMTRD clinic offers greatly reduced pricing only to cover the clinic’s operating costs.
+That’s why the TMTRD clinic offers greatly reduced pricing for spay/neuter, only to cover the clinic’s operating costs.

 We have three skilled veterinarians who provide a variety of services such as spaying and neutering, vaccinations, and dental cleanings.